8balloon/eigenstate/README.md

 Eigenstate is a state-management library for [React.js](https://facebook.github.io/react/) that provides support for *methods*.

-Methods, like [Redux](https://github.com/reactjs/redux) actions, are predictable and easy to test.
+Methods, like [Redux](https://github.com/reactjs/redux) reducers, are predictable and easy to test.
 The advantage is that they require no boilerplate, switch statements, special middleware, or sync/async code-splitting to provide complete functionality.

 ## Features